Fairhill Centre

 The Fairhill Centre is a shopping centre located in Ballymena, County Antrim, Northern Ireland.
 It contains over 50 stores and a food court and has parking for over 1,100 cars in a multi-storey car park.
-It is open seven days a week.
+It is open Monday to Wednesday and Saturday from 9:00am to 6:00pm, while on Thursday and Friday it is open from 9:00am to 9:00pm.
 Anchor tenants include Next, New Look and Marks & Spencer.
-In 2007 Debenhams opened its first Desire fashion store in Ireland at the Centre.
+In 2007, Debenhams opened its first Desire fashion store in the centre.

-Landlords of the Centre, Corbo Ltd, confirmed the 2009 closure of the Bhs Store, which would undergo redevelopment before being handed over to Next and New Look.
+Landlords of the Centre, Corbo Ltd, confirmed the 2009 closure of BHS, which would undergo redevelopment before being handed over to Next and New Look.
 Both stores opened in 2009.

+In 2021, Debenhams closed down its store in the centre.
+In the same year, property groups Magell and Melcorpo Group acquired the centre from Patrizia SE.

+Two years later, it was confirmed that Primark would open a store in the former Debenhams and also part of the centre, which both would be demolished.

+In February 2025, it was announced that the centre would be receiving a £10m revamp in preparation for Primark opening, removing the high street theme of the centre and making it more modern, a rebrand and new stores were also announced.